 If reverse mortgages in Georgia don’t make sense for your needs, another alternative solution could be a sale-leaseback.
 A solution like this allows you to sell your house to a third party.
 You receive the equity in cash to do what you choose.
 However, instead of moving out and relocating to a new home, you can stay in the home as a renter for as long as you need.
 Since you no longer own the house, you do not need to pay a monthly mortgage, homeowner’s insurance, HOAs, or property taxes.
 You just pay a set monthly rent.

 If you’re a homeowner in Georgia that is nearing retirement, you may be looking for ways to ensure your financial security.
 While getting reverse mortgages in Georgia can be challenging, there are plenty of alternative solutions available to you.
-Talk to a financial advisor to learn more about what could work for your circumstances and contact EasyKnock to get started on learning about sale-leaseback solutions.
+Talk to a financial advisor to learn more about what could work for your circumstances.